 Writing, editing, posting, and promoting your blog content is time-consuming.
 You could spend less time creating quality content to save time, but that wouldn’t benefit you in the long run.
 Ideally, the best way to cut your time in half is to automate the promotion piece of web content.
 Here are some ways you can automate blog promotion:

-- Automatic notifications send to your subscribers notifying them of a new blog post
+- Automatic notifications sent to your subscribers notifying them of a new blog post

 - Immediately publish blog links to social media platforms